How Does a Business Loan Affect Personal Credit?

 Don’t overborrow.
 If the business can’t service the debt, payment problems start.
 If you signed a guarantee, they become your personal problems.

-Working with Eboost Partners
+Working with eBoost Partners

-We work with small business owners across the US on funding strategy and commercial lending.
 If you want to talk through how a specific loan structure would affect your personal credit – or whether you’d need a personal guarantee at all – we’re available to discuss it.
-Apply online or reach out directly.
+When you are ready, you can apply for a small business loan online or reach out directly to secure your capital.

 Disclaimer: The information in this article is for educational and informational purposes only and does not constitute financial advice.
 All funding products, rates, and terms are provided by eBoost Partners and are subject to application, credit approval, and our current underwriting criteria.
 Rates and terms are subject to change without notice.